-Helping people with AD take a bath or shower can be one of the hardest things you do.
+Helping someone with AD take a bath or shower can be one of the hardest things you do.
 Planning can help make the person's bath time better for both of you.

 The person with AD may be afraid.
-To reduce these fears, follow the person's lifelong bathing habits, such as doing the bath or shower in the morning or before going to bed.
+If so, follow the person's lifelong bathing habits, such as doing the bath or shower in the morning or before going to bed.
 Here are other tips for bathing.